pdc/spreadsite/README.md

 The present version is a proof of concept, using Django as its web framework.

-This is i no way a finely finished piece of work; I have not spent much more than a working day's worth of work on it.
+This is in no way a finely finished piece of work; I have not spent much more than a working day's worth of work on it.
 If I were to seriously use this for a site I would add a bit more finesse.
 I may work on it enough to get it in the form of a re-usable Django app, just for the sake of the exercise.